freealise/freealise/ai/golem.md

 IF educational game parser / character

 initial guest, interviewer, DJ
-higher level language for screenwriting (data from flickr kml / georss)
 can find data on its own by googling and spidering ?
 can filter general stupidity linguistically ?
 train multiple times on same data and use average to reduce stochasticity (also moving average ?)